top of page

 Check out our customer reviews tab and see why our customers say we sell the best certified organic raw almonds, raw almond butter and smoked almonds.
 Order direct from the farm on Our Products tab or feel free to call or text your personal farmer Brian on his cell at 530 507-8222.
 You can order any variety you like, same price.
 We normally ship USPS Priority Mail arriving in 2-3 days.
 All our products are Certified Organic, Vegan, Non-GMO, Gluten Free, Paleo & Keto Friendly and processed in Peanut/Dairy/Soy-free facility.

-Located outside Esparto in the beautiful Capay Valley in central California, Brian and Gretchen Paddock established a small family farm primarily consisting of organic almonds.
+Located outside Esparto in the beautiful Capay Valley in central California, Brian and Gretchen Paddock established a small family farm consisting of organic almonds.
 The original orchard was planted over 100 years ago.
 In 2009 and 2010, all our six (yes, 6) children, many friends, and extended family gathered to plant a new, 1400-tree orchard.
 Each child has a role in our farm.
 Kyle and Bailey manage our website, Nicholas keeps rodents under control, Alicia writes our newsletter, Jessica created our logo (Brian and our two original dogs, Roxy and Travis, are in the logo), Joshua manages seasonal labor, packs orders and everyone harvests, sorts, and packs.
 Becca fills orders when Brian is out and check the irrigation daily.
 Brian is the operations and sales manager and Gretchen runs the nut house.

 We choose to farm organically because our home is situated in the middle of our orchard, we drink the same water as our trees, and we do not want to subject our family to health concerns that “conventional” farming operations can present.
 We also strongly believe in being good stewards of our land, and therefore we grow our almonds using sustainable processes following national organic certification criteria.
 We practice regenerative agriculture.
 Regenerative agriculture is an approach to food and farming systems which aims to regenerate topsoil, increase biodiversity, improve water cycles, enhance our ecosystem, support biosequestration and recycling as much farm waste as possible.